The State Infrastructure Plan (SIP) sets the direction for planning, investment and delivery of infrastructure in Queensland.

 The $40 million Growth Area and Regional Infrastructure Investment Fund helps deliver infrastructure that improves liveability and prosperity in areas that have experienced above average population change, with further high growth projected.

-This fund is open to Queensland Government entities to support the delivery of new state-led infrastructure or the improvement of existing facilities and networks.
+This fund supports the delivery of new state-led infrastructure or the improvement of existing facilities and networks.

 The Total Asset Management Plan (TAMP) Framework is the whole-of-government policy for managing Queensland Government assets.